Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-1/README.md

     ```
 ## What is the anatomy of a class?

 - Everything runs between the curly braces { } of your main method.
-Every Java application has to have at least one class,and at least one main method (one main per application).
+Every Java application has to have at least one class, and at least one main method (one main() per application).

     ```java
     public class MyFistApp{